rabbitmq/rabbitmq-website/docs/ha.md

 limitations under the License.
 -->

-# Classic Queue Mirroring
+# Classic Queue Mirroring (Deprecated)

-## Wait, There's a Better Way: Next Generation Highly Available Queues and Streams {#interstitial}
+## Wait, There's a Better Way: Next Replicated Queues and Streams {#interstitial}

 This guide covers a [**deprecated and scheduled for removal feature**](https://blog.rabbitmq.com/posts/2021/08/4.0-deprecation-announcements/): mirroring (queue contents replication) of classic queues.
 [Quorum queues](./quorum-queues) and/or [streams](./streams) should be used instead of mirrored classic queues.

 Quorum queues are a more advanced queue type, which offers high availability using  replication and focuses on data safety.
-From RabbitMQ 3.10, quorum queues [support message TTL](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-release-overview/) and provide [higher throughput and more stable latency](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) compared to mirrored classic queues.
-You can [Migrate your RabbitMQ Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq) now.
+Quorum queues [support message TTL](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-release-overview/) and provide [higher throughput and more stable latency](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) compared to mirrored classic queues.
+Please [migrate from Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq) now.

-[Streams](./streams) is a messaging data structure available as of [RabbitMQ 3.9](./changelog), and is also replicated.
+[Streams](./streams) is an [alternative messaging data structure](./blog/2021/07/13/rabbitmq-streams-overview) supported by RabbitMQ.
+Just like quorum queues, streams are replicated.

 Quorum queues should be the **default choice** for a replicated queue type.
 Classic queue mirroring will be **removed in a future version** of RabbitMQ: